 - You need to ensure you have ownership and access to the content and design should you decide to move on for any reason (applies equally to open source solutions).
 Many companies will not provide this by default.

 - You may have little option for software enhancements or customisations or they may be very expensive.
 You are likely to be limited to the standard modules and functionality available, so make sure the solution is comprehensive and developing (even if you don't need all of it now a comprehensive product suite is a good sign for the future.).

 - Many of the proprietary platforms have simply not kept up with changes like social networking and Google's many updates to search algorithms.
 Many of them are simply woefully inadequate and/or difficult to use solutions aimed at vertical markets (like real estate or plant and machinery) are often in this bucket as they made a grab for market share early on and then simply stopped developing.
-Again, make sure your technology partner continues to invest.
+Again, make sure your technology partner continues to invest in product development.

 The key with a proprietary solution is to pick the right company with the complete product set and the capacity to continue to support and develop the solution.
 Bloomtools is a leader in this market internationally, because they tick all the boxes including product set, R&D and company stability.
 It is the best solution for the majority of small and medium businesses who are serious about getting results from their online presence and want cost effective, set-and-forget technology.